-Website design contract: developer's version
+Website design and development contract: developer's version

 - Solicitor approved